-Once a judgment is entered against you, the creditor is now called a judgment creditor, and you are called a judgment debtor.
-Judgment creditors have many more collection techniques available to them than do creditors trying to collect debts before getting a court judgment.
+Once a judgment is entered against you, the creditor is then called a "judgment creditor," and you are called a "judgment debtor."
+Judgment creditors have many more collection techniques available to them than creditors trying to collect debts before getting a court judgment.

 Read on to learn how much of your income and property judgment creditors can take, and what methods they can employ to get your money.
 (To find out how judgment creditors know about your property, see How Judgment Creditors Get Information About Your Income and Property.)